projo27/next-randomizer/README.md

 - Make randomize duration into global state ✅
 - Play music when click randomize (play randomization animation) ✅
 - User can rearrange the menu / tools to satisfy their needs ✅
-- Add survey whats new feature to catch user needs
+- Add survey whats new feature to catch user needs ✅
 - Add API to support another developer to generate randomize (PRO)
 - Add Running news after title and subtitle, to aware user for new feature or news
 - User can save and share the result (PRO)
 - Mobile support
 - Confetti after suffling / randomization done
 - Sitemap to Crawling Index from Search Engine ✅
+- Searching the Randomizer Tools ✅

 ### Thanks to :